ryanduchin/Personal-Site/Personal-Site/README.md

-##SITE README
+##Site Readme

 This is a site made to display my ongoing projects, resume, and contact information.

-I customized an HTML5UP template
+I customized a basic HTML5UP Astral template.
+In order to get the contact function working, I migrated the template to Rails.

-In order to get the contact function working, I moved the template to Rails, and I used ActionMailer to send emails to myself and the site visitor.
+I used ActionMailer to send emails to myself and the site visitor when the contact form is submitted.

-##TEMPLATE README
+##Template Readme

 Astral by HTML5 UP
 html5up.net | @n33co